CSG discusses student employee income, budget and LSAT course refunds

 “What we are trying to do is what a lot of other Big Ten schools have done,” Chessare said.
 “A lot of those schools have been able to pay their students.”

-LSA junior Annie Mintun asked Chessare about the proposed resolution and how its benefits could potentially result in two paychecks for students who are also receiving unemployment benefits from the federal government.
+LSA student Annie Mintun asked Chessare about the proposed resolution and how its benefits could potentially result in two paychecks for students who are also receiving unemployment benefits from the federal government.

 “My understanding is that most student employees cannot apply for unemployment insurance anyway, so I am still not confident that they would not qualify for that program,” Chesare said.
 “This resolution is more for the University to think about a solution for these students and to follow suit of Wisconsin, Iowa and Minnesota.”